platformsh/template-builder/templates/golang/files/README.md

 This template provides the most basic configuration for running a custom Go project.

-Goi is a statically typed, compiled language with an emphasis on easy concurrency and network services.
+Go is a statically typed, compiled language with an emphasis on easy concurrency and network services.

 ## Services